 - The merchant outlet country at the time of presenting payment options to the cardholder is the Republic of South Africa and the transaction currency is South African Rand (ZAR).

-- Each of Maru Telecoms’s web hosting plans comes with a 30 day money back guarantee.
+- Each of Maru Africa’s web hosting plans comes with a 30 day money back guarantee.
 If you are not completely satisfied with our services within the first 30 days, you will be given a refund of the contract amount excluding setup fees (if any) and overages.
 Domain Registrations, Domain Renewals, Domain ID Protection and Dedicated Servers are not refundable.

 Why a refund may not be given